massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/rate-specification-language.md

   set-at-least-seconds: [number of seconds]
   # consider the call at least as the specified seconds

-  # These are the tranformations that are applied to the cost of a call.
-  # The tranformations are applied in the specified order,
-  # so also the order of specification is mandatory.
-  # If a parameter is not specified, the default value is assumed.

   set-cost-on-call: [1.0|imported|expected]
   # the initial cost of the call (default value is 0)